nolnoch/atomix/README.md

 My goal with this project is to tactically/viscerally understand de Broglie wavelength stuff, inspired by this wonderful youtube video: [https://youtu.be/k581_XpaTnU](https://youtu.be/k581_XpaTnU).

-Originally intended functionality is that the user will be able to increase input energy and see the electron orbits appear, evolve, and stabilize from the first orbit outwards.

-Warning: I may end up taking this in many different directions since the magical world of graphics code is my imagination's playground for testing, failing, and learning.

 I sincerely doubt anyone will ever see this but me, but it's always good to communicate and CYA, innit?

 ## Current State